Mohamed-Elhawary/barcelona-report/README.md

 (Not Responsive)

-You can view the template from [here](https://mohamed-elhawary.github.io/barcelona-report/)
+You can view the website from [here](https://mohamed-elhawary.github.io/barcelona-report/)

 ![Screenshot](mockup.png)